• Buy From Us

 5. Outside-the-Binary Bisexual

 To different people, bisexuality and pansexuality will mean different things.
-Bisexual people are those who attracts more than one gender.
-Pansexuality is commonly used to describe people who attracts people of all genders.
+Bisexual people are those who attract more than one gender.
+Pansexuality is commonly used to describe people who attract people of all genders.

 There are many different sexual orientations and gender identities.
 The way people think about this has changed and